programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 ## Getting Started

 This tutorial assumes that you have installed QGIS version 2 or newer and have followed the *Programming Historian* tutorial [Installing QGIS 2.0 and Adding Layers](http://programminghistorian.org/lessons/qgis-layers) by Jim Clifford, Josh MacFadyen and Daniel Macfarlane.
+Or, at least that you are familiar with the process of adding vector layers in QGIS.

-The tutorial was prepared using QGIS 2.14 'Essen' on Mac OS X 10.11 – menus, windows, and options might appear slightly different on different platforms or versions, but it should not be difficult to translate any differences.
+This tutorial was prepared using QGIS 2.14 'Essen' on Mac OS X 10.11.
+Menus, windows, and options might appear slightly different on different platforms or versions, but it should not be difficult to translate any differences.
 At a few points in the tutorial reference is made to how these techniques could be applied using [ArcGIS](https://www.arcgis.com/features/index.html), which is the industry standard commercial GIS application, and is widely available at universities, but is not always superior to QGIS.

 You will also need to use a relational database such as Microsoft Access or [LibreOffice Base](https://www.libreoffice.org/get-help/install-howto/), or alternatively be very proficient with spreadsheets.
 The instructions in the tutorial are designed for use with LibreOffice Base, which is a free download as part of the [LibreOffice](https://www.libreoffice.org/get-help/install-howto/) suite.